DCReg: Decoupled Characterization for Efficient Degenerate LiDAR Registration: Problem Formulation and Preliminaries

 The gradient $\bm{g} = \bm{J}^\top\bm{r}$ resides in the observable subspace $\mathrm{range}(\bm{J}^\top) = \mathrm{range}(\bm{H})$, orthogonal to the null space.
 In the eigenspace, the gradient decomposes as:

 with $g_i = 0$ for eigenvectors in the null space ($\lambda_i = 0$).

-This spectral framework forms the theoretical foundation for our approach to handling ill-conditioning, encompassing ill-conditioning detection (\cref{sec:accurate_detection}), quantitative characterization (\cref{sec:principled_alignment}), and targeted mitigation (\cref{sec:diagnosis_driven_pcg}).
-By explicitly mapping between eigenspace and parameter space, we systematically address scale disparity and coupling effects while preserving observable information.
+This spectral framework forms the theoretical foundation for our approach to handling ill-conditioning, encompassing ill-conditioning detection (\cref{sec:accurate_detection}), quantitative characterization (\cref{sec:principled_alignment}), and targeted mitigation (\cref{sec:targeted_mitigation}).
+By explicitly mapping between eigenspace and parameter space, we systematically address scale disparity and coupling effects without modifying the origin problems.